meshcalero/meshcaline.org/docs/index.md

 ### .. evolving a design paradigm for hypertext based web service API
 <p/>
-#### Welcome to **blog.meshaline.org**!
+#### *Welcome to meshcaline.org!*{: .m}

-This blog contains a series of articles around **meshcaline**, a design paradigm for hypertext based web service API.
-Although the ideas of the meshcaline design are appropriate for many classes of API, it creates most value for API that are directly called from end-user devices (browser, mobile app) and that enable end-user facing business process implementations
+This blog contains a series of articles around *meshcaline*{: .m}, a design paradigm for hypertext based web service API.
+Although the ideas of the *meshcaline*{: .m} design are appropriate for many classes of API, it creates most value for API that are directly called from end-user devices (browser, mobile app) and that enable end-user facing business process implementations

 ##### [REST in Piece](rest-in-peace)